Blacktown (film): Plot

-In the suburb of Blacktown, Australia, Tony is an aboriginal bus driver and Nikki is a secretary struggling in a relationship with a married man.
+In the suburb of Blacktown, Australia, Tony is an Aboriginal Australian bus driver and Nikki is a secretary struggling in a relationship with a married man.
 Nikki goes out to see a movie with a friend who wants to set Nikki up on a date, but she refuses.
 When Nikki returns home she checks her answering machine which has multiple messages from Peter, the married man she has been seeing.
 Peter shows up, upset that she didn't meet up with him, and demands to know where she was.
 Nikki tries to break-up with him, but Peter kisses her, says he loves her, and they have sex.

 Then next day, Nikki's friend sets her up on the blind date and Nikki feels compelled to go.
 On the date the newly widowed man, Clayton, talks, while Nikki remains mostly silent.
 At the end of the date he asks her out again and Nikki says she is seeing someone.
 Clayton gets very angry that Nikki didn't tell him and starts yelling.
 Nikki leaves and he chases her down, grabbing her arm, and demanding that he drive her home.
 Nikki says she doesn't want to go with him.
 At this point Tony, who is sitting in his bus, sees the argument and intervenes.
 He then walks Nikki home.

 The next day, Peter comes to Nikki's work and breaks up with her.
 Nikki goes home crying.
 Tony arrives at her door that evening to check how she is after the bad date and to see if she would want to get diner together.
 Nikki says no and Tony sadly says that's okay.
 After she closes the door, Nikki changes her mind and goes with Tony.
 Tony reveals that he is an alcoholic and has been sober 10 years.
 When he asks Nikki why she seems sad she gets upset.
 This sours the date.